 Please complete the form below to register your interest in renting an allotment plot held by Wye with Hinxhill Parish Council.
 Either the Clerk or the Allotment Warden will be in touch.
 (Please note that for data protection purposes you need to read and agree the basis for holding and processing your contact details, and opt-in below.

 Demand for allotments is high and there is a waiting list.
+When allotments become available Wye residents have priority.

 Data protection and privacy